 By consequence, the proposed funding model consists of a menu of cost items from which applicants will choose according to the activities they want to undertake and the results they want to achieve.
-The first two items, "project management and implementation" and "transnational project meetings" are cost items that all types of Strategic Partnerships may apply for, as they are meant to contribute to costs that any project will incur.
+The first item, "project management and implementation" is a cost item that all types of Strategic Partnerships may apply for, as they are meant to contribute to costs that any project will incur.
+With the exception of School Exchange Partnerships, Strategic Partnerships may also apply for specific funding to organise "transnational project meetings".
 The other cost items can only be chosen by projects that will pursue more substantial objectives in terms of intellectual outputs/products, dissemination or embedded teaching, training and learning activities.
 Additionally, if justified by the project activities/outputs, exceptional costs and costs for participation of persons with special needs can be covered.